oleg-yegorov/Snapper/README.md

   -t TIMEOUT, --timeout=TIMEOUT
                         Number of seconds to try to resolve -p PORT, --port=PORT  Port to run server on
+  -H HOST, --host=HOST  Host to run server on
   -v                    Display console output for fetching each host

 ```